kartgoel/HydraDocumentation/docs/gradcam.rst

 Initialization
 ---------------

-- Initilizes the ``GradCAM`` object by setting the provided model and layer name.
+This initilizes the ``GradCAM`` object by setting the provided model and layer name.
-- If a layer name in not provided, the last convolutional layer will be used.
+If a layer name in not provided, the last convolutional layer will be used.

 .. code-block:: python